natereid72/k8sFundamentalsLabs/Lab3.md

 You'll see that the pod2.yaml file contains the output produced by the inclusion of the `-o yaml` switch.
 This has generated a manifest file that you can now use to create a pod with name 'pod2' that has the image 'nginx'.

 5. Execute `kubectl apply -f pod2.yaml`
-6. Execute `kubectl get po pod2 -o wide`
+6. Execute `kubectl get po pod2` until you see the pod as Ready

-Once the pod shows status of running, use `CTRL-C` to exit the watch loop.

 You have created two pods, both running an nginx container.
-This is the end of Lab 3.
+This is the end of the lab.